JonasMoss/kdensity/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Added appropriate references to the Description section of DESCRIPTION

+* Removed examples from non-exported functions.

 ## Test environments
 * local Windows 10, R version 3.4.3.
 * Ubuntu 14.04 (on Travis-CI), R version 3.4.3, R-oldrel, R-devel.